mog1el/CVNbod/README.md

 ## Hand controlled gravity sim

 A project I've created to learn about computer vision and python.
 I've used real-world equations to model not only gravity, but also other things like the radius of black (here white) holes created.
+It uses a Barnes-Hut algorithm, that utilizes a quad tree to approximate the gravitational pull exerted on an object in order to improve complexity fom $O(N^2)$ to $O(NlogN)$ (in exchange for some accuracy of course).

 To control the simulation: